hendelbah/portfolio/README.rst

 Web Monaco report
 -----------------
-This project is made for FoxmindEd Python courses.
+This is a project for FoxmindEd Python courses.
 It is well documented and covered with tests

 There is racing_report subpackage for building the report from particular